-Data intensive science requires a mix of compute, storage, and networking technologies, and, depending on your algorithm and funding, you may use a mix of on or off campus resources.
+Data intensive science requires a mix of computing, storage, and networking technologies, and, depending on your algorithm and funding, you may use a mix of on or off campus resources.

 High Speed Networking Connections